in

 I was actually quite surprised that they used spherical lenses and shot very close to the actors’ faces with a fairly wide angle, yet managed to avoid much distortion.

-The production design is impeccable, reminiscent of the Alien: Isolation game.
+The production design is impeccable, evoking the style of the game Alien: Isolation but even more strongly recalling the atmosphere of the original film.
 The interior of the spaceship provides some of the most visually stunning light displays.

 A particularly memorable scene is when the smaller ship drifts away and crashes into the station, followed by the station colliding with the planet’s satellite ring—a moment that strongly echoes Interstellar.

-I would definitely love to watch this movie again just for the cinematography.
-However, I still feel that the first part of the film is more polished.
+I would absolutely watch this movie again just to appreciate its cinematography.
+That said, I still feel that the first half of the film stands out as being more refined and cohesive.

 The Direction